apache/pulsar-manager/README.md

 ## Access Pulsar manager website

-Use the account and the password to log in to the Pulsar manager website as below.
+Use the account and the password to log in to the Pulsar manager website.
 account: `pulsar`
 password: `pulsar`

 http://localhost:9527/